Zachral/maze_robot_esp/README.md

 [![Maze Solving Robot Video](https://img.youtube.com/vi/kiKUuKGGRBU/0.jpg)](https://www.youtube.com/watch?v=kiKUuKGGRBU)

 ## Improvements to be done
-    Rewrite the stabilize function to use  use the yaw of the gyro instead of a delay to drive in a straight line.
+    Rewrite the stabilize function to use the yaw of the gyro in a task instead of a delay to drive in a straight line.
     Replace the servos with more reliable motors Replace the front ball wheel with a component that offers greater ground contact, increasing stability Add second batterypack to power sensors and the ESP32